WesleyTejeda/Burger-Logger/README.md

 <img alt="Preview of Site" src="./public/assets/img/burger-demo.gif" style="width: 100%"/>

 ## Description
 In this repository I've created a site that tracks the status of burgers.
-The MVC model was used to develop this site.
+The MVC design was used to develop this site.

 ## Installation
 Install using ```npm install```